Botanical Journal of the Linnean Society

 - Take care not to use l (ell) for 1 (one), O (capital o) for 0 (zero) or ß (German esszett) for ß (beta).

-Authors receiving requests for permission to reproduce work published by the Linnean Society should contact Blackwell Publishing for advice.
+Authors receiving requests for permission to reproduce work published by the Linnean Society should contact Wiley for advice.

 Pre-submission English-language editing